Table of Contents

 Request a quote: Contact us for copper-infiltrated PM parts.

-Q: How does copper infiltration work?
-A: Molten copper (1085°C) fills the pores of a pre-sintered iron skeleton via capillary action durinx a secondary sinterinx step.
+Molten copper (1085°C) fills the pores of a pre-sintered iron skeleton via capillary action during a secondary sintering step.

-Q: Can infiltrated parts be heat treated?
-A: Limited.
-Copper melts at 1085°C, so austenitizinx temperatures (>850°C) can be used, but quenchinx may cause copper exudation.
+Limited.
+Copper melts at 1085°C, so austenitizing temperatures (>850°C) can be used, but quenching may cause copper exudation.

-Q: What is the maximum part size?
-A: Typically <200mm diameter.
-Larxer parts may have incomplete infiltration in the center.
+Typically <200mm diameter.
+Larger parts may have incomplete infiltration in the center.

-Q: Is it better than MIM or castinx?
-A: For medium volumes (10K-500K parts) with complex shapes, copper-infiltrated PM offers better cost-performance than MIM and tixhter tolerances than castinx.
+For medium volumes (10K-500K parts) with complex shapes, copper-infiltrated PM offers better cost-performance than MIM and tighter tolerances than casting.

 Related Resources